slimgroup/Tutorials/AWS_Julia/julia_multicore_aws.md

  4800 ec2-user  20   0 1915m 1.1g 110m R 293.9  3.6   2:35.99 julia
  ```

 Here, we can see that our julia programm is using `Cpu0`, `Cpu4`, `Cpu6` and `Cpu7`.
-From the output of `lscpu --extended`, we know that those CPUs correspond to `CORE 0`, `CORE 1`, `CORE 2` and `CORE 3`.
+From the output of `lscpu --extended`, we know that these CPUs correspond to `CORE 0`, `CORE 1`, `CORE 2` and `CORE 3`.
 In other words, every thread is running on a separate core, which is exactly what we wanted.
-On the other hand, if we see that both `Cpu0` and `Cpu4` are active, this means both threads are running on the same core (`CORE 0`), which we want to avoid.
+On the other hand, if we had seen that both `Cpu0` and `Cpu4` were active, this means both threads are running on the same core (`CORE 0`), which we want to avoid.
 Making sure that every thread runs on the correct core is called **thread pinning**.
-There are many different options and it's not a trivial issue, so check out the following link on how to do proper thread pinning with `gcc`, which is the compiler devito is using here: [Managing Process Affinity in Linux](https://www.glennklockwood.com/hpc-howtos/process-affinity.html)
+There are many different options and it's not a trivial issue, so check out the following link on how to do proper thread pinning with `gcc`, which is the compiler Devito is using in our case: [Managing Process Affinity in Linux](https://www.glennklockwood.com/hpc-howtos/process-affinity.html)